LoganRickert/CPP-Manager/README.md

 * `<project name>` is the name of your project and default namespace.

-The following command will generate a tree as follows:
+The following command will generate a tree as follows in the current directory you are at.

 ```
 cpp-man create project test